iMagesh/interview-questions/ruby-questions.md

 ans.values # will return all values
 ans.values.inject(:+) # will return the sum of all values

-## What is the method is remove leading and trailing whitespaces?
+### What is the method to remove leading and trailing whitespaces?

 `.strip`